Newsletter of the Sierra Club Rocky Mountain Chapter

 The activities generated some great media attention, and apparently flustered Governor Hickenlooper when we put him on the spot.
 However, Washington Governor Jay Inslee made a much better impression with his "rousing" response to similar questions.
 Special thanks to RMC Beyond Oil and Gas Team volunteer leader Neshama Abraham for co-organizing and attending this multifaceted event with the coalition!

-And while Governor Hickenlooper's administration decides to join a lawsuit against Longmont for their citizen initiative to ban fracking within city limits, Fort Collins decides to put a seven year moratorium on fracking in their city limits on their ballot.
+And while Governor Hickenlooper's administration decides to join a lawsuit against Longmont for their citizen initiative to ban fracking within city limits, Fort Collins decides if they wish to create a seven year moratorium on fracking in their city limits.
 This would be the longest moratorium in the state!

 If you are a resident of one of the Front Range cities that are planning to have oil and gas protections placed on the fall election ballot, be sure to find your local petition circulator.
 Broomfield, Boulder, Fort Collins, Loveland, Lafayette, and possibly more are working towards local fracking bans or moratoriums, and some of them still need your signature to get placed on the local ballots.
 See Lauren Swain's Colorado Oil and Gas Roundup below for details.
 The local clean energy movement is pushing hard against the proliferation of fossil fuels in Colorado!